Change Data Capture (CDC)

 Description

-Change Data Capture (CDC) allows ingesting data changes from tables in a relational database and publishing them to a sink.
-In a CDC pipeline, data changes in the source relational table are captured at the row-level operations (INSERT, DELETE, UPDATE) based on the table's PRIMARY KEY, and are pushed to the downstream sink in real-time.
-Currently, you can create a CDC pipeline with a source backed by a table in a POSTGRESQL Store.
+Change Data Capture (CDC) enables you to ingest data changes from tables in a relational database and publish them to a sink.
+In a CDC pipeline, data changes in the source relational table are captured at the row-level operations (INSERT, DELETE, UPDATE) based on the table's PRIMARY KEY.
+Then they're pushed to the downstream sink in real-time.

-How does a CDC Pipeline Work
+How a CDC Pipeline Works

 Source Record Structure

 DeltaStream uses Debezium to capture changes in the source relation table.
-This means when defining a CDC source, backed by a given table in a POSTGRESQL Store, you can use this JSON skeleton:
+This means when defining a CDC source backed by a given table in a POSTGRESQL store, you can use this JSON skeleton:

 {